wavesplatform/nodemon/cmd/bots/telegram/README.md

 ### List of supported options in kebab-case form

 - _-behavior_ (string) — Behavior is either webhook or polling (default "webhook").
 Communication used between Telegarm and the bot
+- _-delete-webhook_ (bool) — Deletes existing webhook if it exists.
 - _-bind_ (string) — Local network address to bind the HTTP API of the service on.
 - _-development_ (bool) — Development mode.
 It is used for zap logger.
 - _-log-level_ (string) — Logging level.
 Supported levels: DEBUG, INFO, WARN, ERROR, FATAL.
 Default logging level